-The funding start date is August 1, 2021.
+The actual amount available will not be determined until enactment of the final FY 2022 federal appropriation.
+You may apply for a ceiling amount of \$325,000 (includes both direct and indirect costs) per year.
+This program notice is subject to the appropriation of funds and is a contingency action taken to ensure that, should funds become available for this purpose, HRSA can process applications and award funds appropriately.
+The period of performance is August 1, 2022 through July 31, 2024 (2 years).
 You will apply for 2 years of funding.
 Funding beyond the first year is subject to the availability of appropriated funds for the Health Center Program in subsequent fiscal years, satisfactory recipient performance, and a decision that continued funding is in the best interest of the Federal Government.

-HRSA may adjust the final award amounts based on the number of fundable applications and final FY 2021 appropriations.
+HRSA may adjust the final award amounts based on the number of fundable applications and final FY 2022 appropriations.

-PCHP funding will have a separate grant number than your H80 award.
-You must document use of PCHP funds separately and distinctly from other Health Center Program funds.
+If funded, HRSA will award PCHP funding as new grant awards, separate from your H80 award.
+Under 45 C.F.R. § 75.302, you must document use of PCHP funds separately and distinctly from other Health Center Program funds and other federal award funds.

 While PCHP funding will be issued as a new award, all uses of PCHP funds must align with your current Health Center Program scope of project.
 Your scope of project includes the approved service sites, services, providers, service area, and target population, which are supported (wholly or in part) under your total approved health center budget.
-As a condition of this grant, you must comply with all Health Center Program requirements as described in the Health Center Program Compliance Manual, and applicable law.18
+You must comply with all Health Center Program requirements as described in the Health Center Program Compliance Manual, and applicable law.21 beyond the initial 2-year funding period.
+If funding is continued, this initial award may be supplemented and/or additional funding may be made available under your H80 award.

-Funding to support the Ending the HIV Epidemic initiative may be made available beyond the 2 years of initial funding under this NOFO.
-If further funding is made available, HRSA will assess your performance on the PCHP objectives through various means, including triannual reports and annual Uniform Data System (UDS) data.
-Performance assessments may result in increased, level, reduced, or no additional funding.
-If further funding is awarded, this award may be supplemented and/or further funding may be made available under your H80 award.
+Funding to support EHE may be made available beyond the 2 years of initial funding under this NOFO.
+If further funding is made available, HRSA will assess your performance on the PCHP objectives and activities through various means, including triannual reports and the calendar year 2023 Uniform Data System (UDS) data.
+Performance assessments may result in increased, level, reduced, or no funding